As a child, I drank in folktales in all colors, from the olive book of fairy tales to the crimson and lilac books.

 T81.2.
 Death from unrequited love.
 Virgil Aeneid IV 505ff.

-These older indexes had complicated numbers and lots of duplication, so in 2004 Hans-Jörg Uther wrote up a full revision called The Types of International Folktales.
-He simplified the numbering, changed the titles, and added better summaries and references, but his system remains focused on European folktales.
+To address this, Hans-Jörg Uther wrote up a full revision called The Types of International Folktales in 2004.
+He improves the organization and added better summaries and more references, but he still focuses on European tales.
 Here’s an example:

-Uther’s three-volume set isn’t available to read online, and it’s rather expensive, so you might check the world catalog of books (WorldCat) to see if it’s in a library nearby.
+You can’t read these three volumes online, and they’re expensive, so do check the World Catalog of library books (WorldCat) to see if you can find it in a library nearby.

-If you don’t have access to the printed book, there’s an outline of his system at the Multi-Lingual Folk Tale Database.
-Under enchanted wives and husbands, click ATU 408 to read Tre sitroner in Norwegian or The Three Lemons in English.
+If you aren’t near a good library, you can see a brief outline of Uther’s system in the Multi-Lingual Folk Tale Database.
+Under enchanted wives and husbands, ATU 408 links you to Tre sitroner in Norwegian, also known as The Three Lemons in English.

-How to create your own stories with folk motifs
+Make your own stories with these folk inspirations

 A2243.1 Spider hands box to ant and refuses to take it back: hence ants carry huge loads.